Insider’s guide to council approvals part 2 - DA process

 In conclusion, the DA process can be a frustrating experience, particularly when faced with multiple objections or a stalled DA.
 However, by understanding the role of a planning panel, the significance of objections, and the options available to raise concerns with council management, applicants can navigate the process more effectively.
 It is important to approach the process with a balanced perspective and engage in constructive dialogue with all parties involved to achieve the desired outcome.

 Looking for further guidance?
-Our feasibility services can help set you on the right path.
+Our consultation services can help set you on the right path.
 If you require additional assistance, please do not hesitate to contact us.

 Read Part 1 here.